S

 This bird likes to hide in dense, low vegetation, but you will see it make short, fluttering flights from branch to branch.
 It is known for the way it “pumps” its tail downward while in flight.
 Male song sparrows are exceptionally melodious, and they will fly to open branches or perches to sing.

 The male’s song sounds like it’s singing “sweet, sweet, sweet” followed by a “tow-wee” call and a trill.
 Unlike many birds, it sings all year.
-Young males develop unique songs which they learn from older birds in their territory.
-This causes song sparrows to have regional differences—almost like accents—in their singing.
+Young males develop unique songs that they learn from older birds in their territory.
+This causes song sparrows to have regional differences — almost like accents — in their singing.

 Song Sparrow Habitat